-IM Therapeutics is developing personalized immuno-therapeutic drugs for autoimmune diseases based on the genetic risk attributed by human leukocyte antigen genes.
-The lead candidate drug is an oral small molecule that starves the autoimmune process in type 1 diabetes by blocking DQ8 on specific immune cells.
+IM Therapeutics is developing personalized immuno-therapeutic drugs for autoimmune diseases based on the genetic risk attributed by human leukocyte antigen (HLA) genes.
+Our lead candidate drug is an oral drug that starves the autoimmune process in type 1 diabetes (T1D) by blocking DQ8 on specific immune cells.
 Our goal is to preserve pancreatic beta cell function and maintain normal insulin production in at-risk and early-stage patients with type 1 diabetes.
+We are leveraging our HLA platform to expand our pipeline beyond T1D, to include drug development for Celiac disease (gluten sensitivity) as well as potential additional autoimmune diseases.

 INSULIN IS NOT A CURE

-IMT’s approach to T1D is to develop a small molecule drug that effectively starves the autoimmune process by blocking the peptide binding groove on the HLA-DQ8 gene.
-Our lead drug, IMT-002, occupies this peptide binding groove of DQ8 on the surface of APCs to block the binding of proinsulin or insulin and presentation to CD4 T-lymphocytes.
-When HLA-DQ8 function is inhibited, the immune system will no longer attack insulin producing beta-cells, thus creating the potential for at risk or early stage patients to maintain normal insulin production.
+IMT’s approach to T1D is to develop a small molecule drug that effectively starves the autoimmune process by blocking the function of DQ8 bearing cells to activate T-lymphocytes.
+Our lead drug, IMT-002, occupies this peptide binding groove of DQ8 on the surface of antigen presenting cells to block the binding of insulin and other beta-cell proteins and subsequent activation of CD4 T-cells.
+When HLA-DQ8 is blocked, the immune system will no longer attack insulin producing beta-cells, thus modifies the disease course to keep patients making their own insulin.

 Ostrov DA, Alkanani A, McDaniel KA, Case S, Baschal EE, Pyle L, Ellis S, Pöllinger B, Seidl KJ, Shah VN, Garg SK, Atkinson MA, Gottlieb PA, Michels AW.
 Methyldopa blocks MHC class II binding to disease-specific antigens in autoimmune diabetes .
 J Clin Invest 2018 Feb; 128(5):1888-1902

-Michels AW, Gottlieb GS.
+Michels AW, Gottlieb PA.
 Learning From Past Failures of Oral Insulin Trials.
 Diabetes

 Atkinson MA, Eisenbarth GS, Michels AW.
 Type 1 Diabetes.
 Lancet 2014; 383: 69-82